ag-sanjjeev/ag-sanjjeev/README.md

 About me:

 - 🔭 I’m currently working on ... designing ui kits,
 - 🌱 I’m currently learning ...
-React Native, Sass, Git and so on.,
+Angular, C#, ASP.NET, Git and so on.,
 - 👯 I’m looking to collaborate on UI/UX PHP web developement and so on.,
 - 🤔 I’m looking for help with cross-plotform app developement.,
 - 💬 Ask me about ...
 Front end designing and PHP.,